nawylie/3D-Printed-Capacitive-Filament-Sensor/README.md

-# Capacitive 3D_Printer Filament Width Sensor
+# 3D-Printed Capacitive Filament Sensorr

 /Some information about this project/